withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 + // 3. map through all the Markdown files, and add any tags found to the Set of tags

-+ // 4. turn our Set of tags into an array we can map through
++ // 4. turn your Set of tags into an array you can map through

 + // 5.
 For each tag, filter for the blog posts that include it, then return
-+        // the name of the tag (for defining the parameters our page route)
++        // the name of the tag (for defining the parameters your page route)
 +        // an array of posts that include the tag (to be passed as props)

 }
 ---
 ```
 We will tackle each piece individually.
-Some of the steps we have already seen
+Some of the steps you have already seen

 #### Constructing `getStaticPaths()`